7 Essentials For Your Next International Flight

 In the United States, there are Tarmac Delay Laws about how long you can wait on the airplane before taking off or deplaning.
 The maximum wait time is 3 hours, and the airline must provide food and water within the first 2 hours of the delay.

 In our experience, not all countries or international airlines follow these guidelines.
-We once sat 3 plus ours on a runway in Beijing for what we were told was a weather delay, but turns out was runway congestion.
-Keep some nuts or other non-perishable high protein snack tucked in your carry on for times when your flight ends up being a little, or a lot, longer than you bargained for.
+We once sat 3 plus hours on a runway in Beijing for what we were told was a weather delay, but turns out was runway congestion.
+Keep some nuts or other non-perishable high protein snack tucked in your carry-on for times when your flight ends up being a little, or a lot, longer than you bargained for.

 Aside from the little air vent overhead, there is little you can do to control the temperature on a flight.
 Some flights will have blankets, but we learned that these are infrequently laundered from a flight attendant who apologized for a blanket smelling of feet.
-This TravelSmith blanket is a great option.
+Bring a lightweight blanket or better yet, a multipurpose blanket scarf.

 5. Sanitizing wipes.

-Hand Sanitizer is a great addition to a flight kit.
-We actually like these Sanitizing Hand wipes a little better for their versatility and inherent leak proof design.
+Hand Sanitizer is a great addition to a travel kit to help ward off those in-flight germs.
+We actually like these Sanitizing Hand Wipes a little better for their versatility and inherent leak proof design.
 Clean your hands, or wipe down a questionable tray table.